-- 3.42.
+- 3.19.
 The loss of soil micro-organisms alone will have a substantial impact on biodiversity.
 According to the Centre of Ecology and Hydrology, one teaspoon of topsoil contains 1 billion individual microscopic cells and around 10,000 different species.
 These organisms are vital to support a healthy environment and grow food.
-The retention of this soil during development within the parish is essential to care for our precious landscape and provide essential nutrients for food production. - 3.43.
+The retention of this soil during development within the parish is essential to care for our precious landscape and provide essential nutrients for food production.
+Development proposals which intend to retain and reuse the topsoil from the site concerned should indicate at the planning application stage how this will be achieved. - 3.20.
 This policy seeks to ensure that applicants are aware of the potential impact development may have on its surroundings, lots of it largely unseen given the microscopic nature of topsoil species.
 Due care and attention regarding topsoil will ensure the protection of geodiversity to the benefit of all.